lightningdevkit/lightningdevkit.org/docs/use_cases.md

----
-id: use_cases
-title: Use Cases for LDK
+# Use Cases for LDK
----

 The standard lightning use case is running a standalone node on one's laptop.
 Here's some other use cases that LDK supports.

 ## Mobile Devices

 Mobile devices with lightning have unique requirements often not well served by today's lightning ecosystem.
 Not only do they need to operate with minimal footprint, they also have intermittent data access and cannot shutdown safely.